odea-project/qAlgorithms/report/discussion_tests.md

-While these options are not exclusive, the final step of any automated evaluation still needs to be that of communicating relevant results to the instrument operator.
+While these options are not exclusive, the final step of any automated evaluation still needs to be that of communicating relevant results to the instrument operator, ideally filtering out all irrelevant information in the process.
 Such communication is especially relevant to the qAlgorithms project, since the quality parameters supplied can cause confusion with users.
 For example, one user of the project asked which threshold to set